raroni/spacejam/README.md

 Spacejam
 ========

-Spacejam is a very simple softwared based 3d rendering engine I made to improve my understanding of the OpenGL rendering pipeline.
+Spacejam is a very simple softwared based 3d rendering engine I made to improve my understanding of computer 3d graphics and the math behind it.
 Basically, it renders 3d objects on a HTML canvas-element by calculating every single pixel's color.
 It makes heavy use of matrix transformations.
 It supports very basic lighting.

 Here's an example of what you can do: